autotouch-community/autotouch-document-dist/README.md

 ### findColors(colors, count, region, debug)
 > Search all rectangular areas matching “specified color and their corresponding location and return the coordinate of the pixel point matching the first color in the rectangular area.
 This function has the search efficiency and availability far beyond findImage.
 For example, you need not match the whole key picture, but only match the anchors’ color and their corresponding location on the key.
 You can specify the number of the results by count parameter.
 0 refers to all, 1 refers to the first one, and 2 refers to the first tow. region parameter can specify the search area, which is the table type {x,y,width, height}.
 You only input nil if no data is specified.

-> This function can use the “auxiliary” tool in the “Extension Function” of the script-editing interface to select the anchors’ colors from the screenshot and get their corresponding location to the function’s parameter automatically.
+> This function can use the "HELPER" tool in the “Extension Function” of the script-editing interface to select the anchors’ colors from the screenshot and get their corresponding location to the function’s parameter automatically.

 > The coordinate of the pixel point pointed by the arrow is the coordinate of the return value.